clojuresque/base/README.txt

 ## Getting started

 Create a sandbox directory.
-Add a subdirectory `lib` and put the `clojure.jar` as well as the `clj-gradle.jar` there.
+Add a subdirectory `lib` and put the `clojure.jar` as well as the `clojuresque.jar` there.
 Create some test namespace in `src/main/clojure/test/example.clj`:

     (ns test.example